SSC-ICT-Innovatie/LearningLion/README.md

 - To start the application, run the following command: <br>
 `streamlit run main_st.py`

-- Use the interface to choose a model and adjust the parameters.
+- Use the interface to choose a model and adjust the parameters

 - You can now start asking questions about your files